singularian/respace/README.md

 # Usage

-This a simplified usage from the respace program
+This is the current usage from the respace program

 > % respace_stl
 > Respace Decoder version .450b